im-Rajat/CPP/10_Strings/README.md

 # Strings

-- We can char array which is available in c & c++.
+- We have char array which is available in c & c++.
 - We have class String which is only available in c++.
 - Let's first understand char array: